 Edge Hill students have shown their high levels of satisfaction in this year’s National Student Survey.

-Results from the survey, which was completed by almost 220,000 final year undergraduate students from across the UK show Edge Hill excelling on a regional level, ranking second amongst North West universities for overall satisfaction.
+Results from the survey, which was completed by almost 220,000 final year undergraduate students, show Edge Hill excelling on a regional level, ranking second against other North West universities for overall satisfaction.
+Individual regional successes include:

-The University also celebrated good national rankings with 83% of students stating they were satisfied with the overall quality of their course, slightly above the national average.
+The University also celebrated strong national rankings with 83% of students claiming they were satisfied with the overall quality of their course – above the national average and placing Edge Hill 35th out of 89 English public universities.

-The University’s strengths in Personal Development are demonstrated with a top ten national position this year.
+The University’s strengths in Personal Development are demonstrated with another national top ten position.

 John Cater, Vice-Chancellor at Edge Hill University said: “It is vital that any university is endorsed by its own students and we are delighted with the NSS results this year.
 They are yet another indication of the quality of the student experience at Edge Hill.